- what sort of publishing is this?

 Traditional publishing means pitching your manuscript in the hopes of selling the rights and securing a book deal.
-The publisher will then typically invest in a large offset print-run and store all the books in a warehouse.
-In many cases they market your book and advertise it to help it sell.
-However, after deducting their share of the profits for this work, you will typically be left with around 10% of the total royalties from your book sales.
+The publisher will then invest in a large offset print-run, store the books in a warehouse and in some cases market and advertise them as well.
+However, after deducting their share of the profits, you are typically left with around only 10% of the total royalties from your book sales.

 - what must I know about POD?